whbrewer/spc/README.md

 * To run the pre-installed example DNA Analyzer app in SPC:

-    1. **Activate the App**.
+    a. **Activate the App**.
 Click `Apps` and then click `installed`.  `Activate` the DNA app, then click `Activated` again

-    2. **Enter parameters**.
+    b. **Enter parameters**.
 Click on `dna` the default installed app.
 Enter a DNA string, or use the default.
 Then Click `confirm` to write the datafile to disk

-    3. **Start the job**.
+    c. **Start the job**.
 Click `execute` to run the DNA analysis.
 SPC will submit it to the job scheduler, and will redirect to the output.

-    4. **Outputs**.
+    d. **Outputs**.
 At this point, you can look at the files output by clicking the `files` button, the `output` button will show the redirected output of the executable.

-    5. **View the Plots**.
+    e. **View the Plots**.
 Click `plot` to see or define a list of plots.
 For each plot, you can view it by clicking the plot button.

 ## INSTALL PACKAGED APPS